Cloufield/GWASTutorial/21_twas/README.md

 ## Background

 Most variants identified in GWAS are located in regulatory regions, and these genetic variants could potentially affect complex traits through gene expression.

-However, due to the limitation of samples and high cost, it is difficult to measure gene expression at a large scale.
+However, due to the **limitation of samples and high cost**, it is difficult to measure gene expression at a large scale.
 Consequently, many expression-trait associations have not been detected, especially for those with small effect sizes.

-To address these issues, alternative approaches have been proposed and transcriptome-wide association study (TWAS) has become a common and easy-to-perform approach to identify genes whose expression is significantly associated with complex traits in individuals without directly measured expression levels.
+To address these issues, alternative approaches have been proposed and **transcriptome-wide association study (TWAS)** has become a common and easy-to-perform approach to **identify genes whose expression is significantly associated with complex traits in individuals without directly measured expression levels**.

 !!! info "GWAS and TWAS"
     <img width="800" alt="image" src="https://github.com/Cloufield/GWASTutorial/assets/40289485/37ab9489-50bc-41f3-8a82-341a291b428e">